perfectly-preserved-pie/automateordie.io---old/_posts/2020-06-14-using-kinobi-open-source-to-patch-custom-lob-applications.md

 * **Current Version**: What's the latest version of this software you have in your environment?
 Put that here.
 It'll be used in the patch reports as the latest version.
 * **ID**: This is just an internal reference for Kinobi.
 You can make it anything you want but I tend to just put the application name.

 When you're finished, click Save.
-You've just created your first software title!
-Now to create one (or more) definitions...
+You've just created your first software title! 🎉 Now to create one (or more) definition(s)...

-## How to manually add a patch definiition to a software title
+## How to manually add a patch definition to a software title